omotsuebe/TaskManager2/README.md

 - Create, read, edit and delete tasks
 - Filter tasks by status, priority and shared.
 - Share tasks created with others using their username
-- Pagination with a maximum limit of 20 articles per page.
+- Pagination with a maximum limit of 20 tasks per page.
-- Configurable article fetching limits and API keys.
+- Configurable tasks fetching limits and API keys.
 - Continuous Integration (CI): Automated tests run during every pull request or push.
 - Instruct Pint to fix code style issues (`./vendor/bin/pint`)
 - Support build and run with docker